JoshuaMichaelHall-Tech/terminal-setup-foundation/docs/user-guide.md

 # Mouseless Development Environment - User Guide

-This guide provides detailed instructions for using the mouseless development environment, which combines Neovim, Tmux, and Zsh for a powerful keyboard-driven workflow.
+This guide provides detailed instructions for using the enhanced mouseless development environment, which combines Neovim, Tmux, and Zsh for a powerful keyboard-driven workflow with specialized support for Python, JavaScript, and data analysis.

 ## Table of Contents